chef/knife-openstack/README.md

     knife[:openstack_auth_url] = "#{ENV['OS_AUTH_URL']}"
     knife[:openstack_tenant] = "#{ENV['OS_TENANT_NAME']}"

+If your Openstack deployment is over SSL, but does not have a valid certificate, you can add the following option to bypass SSL check:

+    knife[:openstack_insecure] = true

 You also have the option of passing your OpenStack API Username/Password into the individual knife subcommands using the `-A` (or `--openstack-username`) `-K` (or `--openstack-password`) command options

     # provision a new image named kb01